jpgaviria2/coracle-anmore/README.md

 # Customization

-Coracle is intended to be fully white-labeled by groups of various kinds.
-The following environment variables can be set in `.env.local` to customize Coracle's appearance and behavior:
+Anmore is fully customizable via environment variables.
+The following environment variables can be set in `.env.local` to customize Anmore's appearance and behavior:

+## Anmore-Specific Variables

+- `VITE_ADMIN_PUBKEYS` is a comma-separated list of hex pubkeys for admin users who can manage hashtag whitelists.
+- `VITE_DEFAULT_HASHTAG` is the default hashtag automatically added to all new posts (default: "anmore").
+- `VITE_NIP05_DOMAIN` is the NIP-05 domain for simplified login (default: "anmore.me").

+## General Customization

 - `VITE_DARK_THEME` and `VITE_LIGHT_THEME` are comma-separate lists of key/value pairs defining theme colors.
 - `VITE_DVM_RELAYS` is a comma-separated list of relays to use when making requests against DVMs.